PROJECTS

 Digital Mapping of Fort Gorges - Portland, Maine

-Arcudigm has completed an aerial and terrestrial mapping project of Fort Gorges for the City of Portland and Friends of Fort Gorges.
+Arcudigm completed an aerial and terrestrial mapping project of Fort Gorges for the City of Portland, Department of the Interior, and Friends of Fort Gorges.
 This project successfully 3D documented the fort’s structural condition which will serve as a benchmark to monitor future structural change.
 This model will assist shareholders with future preservation/restoration projects (e.g., reinforcing and/or repairing collapsing cannon bays [gun casemates]) as well provide greater access to the public via virtual tours to this semi-remote piece of US and Maine history.

 University of Southern Maine Smart Forest - Gorham, Maine